 Documents required at the Bordeaux Préfecture for the visiteur CDS (not necessarily due to PACSing):

-If you are married to an EU citizen or are PACSed to an EU citizen and can prove un an de vie commune, you can receive the "vie privée et familiale" CDS.
+If you are married to an EU citizen, or are PACSed to an EU citizen and can prove un an de vie commune in France, you can receive the "vie privée et familiale" CDS.
 You will have the right to work in France at any job with this CDS.
-It is valid for one year and can be renewed.
+It is valid for one year (temporarire) or two years (pluriannuelle) and can be renewed.
 You may have to do the medical visit again.
 Your récépissé for this card will state that you have the right to work, but this does not mean that an employer will hire you without the actual card...

-Usually only holders of this type of CDS are allowed to apply for ASSEDIC (unemployment benefits).
+Usually only holders of this type of CDS are allowed to apply for unemployment benefits.
 As long as you have a long-stay visa, are PACSed to an EU Citizen and can prove the un an de vie commune, you have the legal right to a CDS vie privée et familiale.
 Here is an official circulaire from the Ministere de l'Intérieur to help your case if the Préfecture refuses your request.

 Documents required at the Bordeaux Préfecture for the première demande of a vie privée et familiale CDS due to being PACSed (both partners must be present when turning in the paperwork!):

 For the recent certificat de PACS (to prove that you are indeed still PACSed), you have to request it from the Tribunal de Grande Instance in Paris as of January 2008.
 Just send a letter including your name, current address, your situation familiale, and why you are requesting it.
 You will need to include a copy of an ID that has your city of birth on it (passport, carte de sejour, national ID card, French driver's license, recent copy & translation of your birth certificate, etc.) and a self-addressed envelope that is not stamped.
 The address is: